 CAREER OPPORTUNITIES | |

-CLEET Bomb Dog Advisory Council Sheriff's Office and Police Department VACANCIES - 2 Salary: 0
+CLEET Bomb Dog Advisory Council Sheriff's Office VACANCIES - 1 Salary: 0

 Due to a vacancy, the Council on Law Enforcement Education and Training (CLEET) is accepting applications, letters of interest, and resumes from those individuals who wish to be considered as an appointee to serve on the CLEET Bomb Dog Advisory Council.